Cloud Contraptions delivers around 150 days of training each year to organizations around the world.

 Become a proficient Test-Driven Development (TDD) practitioner in web development through our comprehensive course, covering TDD principles and best practices, applying TDD to ASP.NET Core 10 and JavaScript/TypeScript code, mastering unit and end-to-end testing, organizing tests effectively, testing for Blazor WebAssembly and ASP.NET Core Web APIs including new .NET 10 features like PersistentState components and WebAuthn/passkey authentication flows, using mocks, stubs, and fakes for isolation, and integrating testing into development tools and CI/CD pipelines for high-quality software delivery.

-Master Angular 20 with the modern signal-based reactivity model: Signals, zoneless change detection, the new control-flow blocks (@if/@for/@switch), standalone components, typed reactive forms, the new HttpClient APIs, and end-to-end testing.
+Master Angular 22 in the signal-first era: Signals, stable Signal Forms, zoneless change detection (the default since Angular 21), the built-in control-flow blocks (@if/@for/@switch), standalone components, typed reactive forms, the modern HttpClient APIs, and end-to-end testing.

 This course offers a comprehensive guide to Svelte, a modern JavaScript framework, providing a deep understanding of its features and functionalities, with a special focus on comparisons with React to aid learning.